Conifold transitions via affine geometry and mirror symmetry: A review of conifold transitions

 given explicitly by

 More generally a complex conifold is a $3$-dimensional projective (or compact K\"ahler) variety $\bar X$ whose singular locus is a finite set of nodes $p_1, \ldots, p_k$.
 Given a conifold, one can try to find a small resolution $\pi: X \rightarrow \bar X$, which replaces every node with an exceptional $\PP^1$, or a smoothing $\tilde X$, which replaces a node with a $3$-sphere.
-Passing from $X$ to $\tilde X$ (or viceversa) is called a {\it conifold transition}.
-Small resolutions and smoothings can always be done topologically, but there are obstructions if one wishes to preserve either the complex or symplectic (K\"ahler) structure.
+Passing from $X$ to $\tilde X$ (or vice-versa) is called a {\it conifold transition}.
+Notice that the existence of local diffeomorphisms $X-\PP^1 \rightarrow X_0 - \{ 0 \} \rightarrow T^*S^3 - S^3$ imply that small resolutions and smoothings can always be done topologically (by surgery), but there are obstructions if one wishes to preserve either the complex or symplectic (K\"ahler) structure.